 - a.
 Conduct a statewide workshop for NPS Management Program cooperators (subgrant recipients, contractors, agencies, etc.) at least annually. - b.
 Coordinate two statewide New Mexico Wetlands Roundtables, for agencies and nongovernmental organizations.
 Each group (one in southern New Mexico, and one in northern New Mexico) will each meet at least once a year and work together to improve wetlands resources in New Mexico.
 Topics highlighted by the Roundtable seek to make wetlands regulations more effective, improve wetlands restoration and mitigation, and develop wetlands monitoring and assessment and an integrated statewide database. - c.
-Participate as active members in watershed groups, providing critical information about water quality programs as new developments occur and assisting with technical aspects of watershed planning and project design as needed. - d.
+Participate as active members in watershed groups, providing critical information about water quality programs as new developments occur, and assist with technical aspects of watershed planning and project design as needed. - d.
 Publish Clearing the Waters, a semiannual newsletter detailing lessons learned of Section 319(h) projects and other NPS news. - e.
 Support education and outreach components of WBPs and alternatives to WBPs, with Section 319 funding.
 The application process for on-the-ground projects that implement acceptable watershed plans will clearly specify that education and outreach components of the plans are eligible for funding. - f.
 Provide educational opportunities for the public and private sector by coordinating with other State and federal agencies, soil and water conservation districts (SWCDs) and the New Mexico Association of Conservation Districts, local schools, and youth programs; hosting information sessions; and conducting public site tours of demonstration projects and best management practice (BMP) implementation sites.

-g.
-Encourage environmental justice and participation in the NPS Management Program by New Mexico's full range of diverse communities as discussed in Sections 3.1 and 3.2 below.
+- g.
+Encourage environmental justice and participation in the NPS Management Program by New Mexico's full range of diverse communities as discussed in Sections 3.1 and 3.2 below. - h.
+Participate in the New Mexico Water Data Initiative, a multi-agency collaboration enacted in 2019 to collect all types of water data for the State in one, easily accessible interface, by maintaining maps and water quality data for NMED submittals and updates to the New Mexico Water Data portal.

 - a.
 Conduct a statewide NPS workshop and summarize the workshop in the NPS Management Program Annual Report.
 Time frame: Annually. - b.
 Include a description of the Wetlands Roundtable meetings in the NPS Management Program Annual Report.
 Time frame: Annually. - c.
 Publish Clearing the Waters with an email circulation of about 2,000 subscribers.
-Time frame: Semi-annually. - d.
+Time frame: Semiannually. - d.
 Summarize education and outreach activities completed during the reporting period in the NPS Management Program Annual Report.
 Time frame: Annually. - e.
 Summarize how the NPS Management Program encouraged environmental justice, referring to information and guidance in Section 3.2 below, in the NPS Management Program Annual Report.
 Time frame: Annually.